People enter into contracts daily without even thinking about it—when we fill up with gas, go to the hairdresser, sign up for a gym membership, etc.

 Think Before You Sign

-If you suspect that you entered a voidable contract, consult with a contract lawyer for guidance.
+If you end up in a contractual dispute, consult with a contract lawyer for guidance.